codeforresilience/c4rsite/apps/index.md

 ---------
 In case of an accident or emergency, the Messiah app relays a distress signal by sending emergency alerts to a pre-identified network of family and friends at the push of a button.
 Recognizing that often times members of local communities are themselves the true “first responders,” Messiah enables “samaritans” within its community of users to help one another in times of emergency.

-Please visit their website: http://www.messiahapp.com/  CFR Paksitan 2014 Infographics PDF</a>
+Please visit their website: http://www.messiahapp.com/   <font color="green">CFR Paksitan 2014 Infographics PDF</font></a>

 Jakarta InaSAFE - Indonesia <a href="/pdfs/CFR_INDONESIA.pdf"><h4>CFR Indonesia 2014 Infographics PDF</h4></a>
 ---------